Jerome

-Jerome (/dʒəˈrəʊm/; Eusebius Sophronius Hieronymus; Εὐσέβιος Σωφρόνιος Ἱερώνυμος; c.
-342–347 – 30 September 420), also known as Jerome of Stridon, was an early Christian priest, confessor, theologian, translator, and historian; he is commonly known as Saint Jerome.
+Jerome of Stridon (/dʒəˈrəʊm/; Eusebius Sophronius Hieronymus; Εὐσέβιος Σωφρόνιος Ἱερώνυμος; c.
+342–347 – 30 September 420), also known as Hieronymus, was an early Christian priest, confessor, theologian, translator, and historian; he is commonly known as Saint Jerome.

-He is best known for his translation of the Bible into Latin (the translation that became known as the Vulgate) and his commentaries on the whole Bible.
+He is best known for his translation of the Bible into Latin (the translation that became known as the Vulgate), which was commissioned by Pope Damasus I, and his commentaries on the whole Bible.
 Jerome attempted to create a translation of the Old Testament based on a Hebrew version, rather than the Septuagint, as prior Latin Bible translations had done.
 His list of writings is extensive.
 In addition to his biblical works, he wrote polemical and historical essays, always from a theologian's perspective.

 Jerome was known for his teachings on Christian moral life, especially those in cosmopolitan centers such as Rome.
 He often focused on women's lives and identified how a woman devoted to Jesus should live her life.
 This focus stemmed from his close patron relationships with several prominent female ascetics who were members of affluent senatorial families.

-In addition, his works are a crucial source of information on the pronunciation of the Hebrew language in Byzantine Palestine.

-Jerome is recognized as a saint and Doctor of the Church by the Catholic Church, and as a saint in the Eastern Orthodox Church, the Lutheran Church, and the Anglican Communion.
+Jerome is recognized as a saint and, along with Ambrose, Augustine of Hippo and Pope Gregory the Great, as one of the four Great Latin Church Fathers by the Catholic Church.
+He is also recognized as a saint in the Eastern Orthodox Church, the Lutheran Church, and the Anglican Communion.
 His feast day is 30 September (Gregorian calendar).